renatosuero/vimschool/content/basics/vimmodes/insert.md

 weight = 6
 +++

 Insert Mode is where you can write/edit your documments.
-There are some keys to enter in this mode, let's se them:
+There are some keys to enter in this mode, let's see them:

 | Key     | Description   																											|
 |---------|---------------------------------------------------------------------|